Sharing Images Of Police Brutality Isn't Allyship. It's Traumatizing

 What can you do instead of sharing videos?

 Write a post about how the incidence of violence made you feel.
 Share resources for donating to bail funds or to organizations doing the work such as Black Lives Matter.
-Call your Congressperson.
 Buy from Black-owned businesses.
 Protest.

 Before hitting share, Singh suggests pausing and thinking for a moment.
 “It’s impact over intent,” she says.
 “You should think about how this will affect the people around you and how you might be subjecting your followers to something that may traumatize them.”